 Lincoln University Student Code of Conduct

-Click Here for a pdf version of the Student Code of Conduct (Revised August 2013)
+Click Here for a pdf version of the Student Code of Conduct

 Lincoln University's policies and regulations are established to protect the health, safety and daily operations of the university community.
-Any member of the campus community may officially report a violation of the Student Code of Conduct, university policies or housing policies.
-Students (persons currently enrolled at the university) are responsible for knowing and following all published policies and regulations.
-Any person who commits a violation of the Student Code of Conduct on or off the campus of Lincoln University may be subject to disciplinary procedures while enrolled or upon future enrollment at Lincoln University.
+Any member of the campus or local community may officially report a violation of the Student Code of Conduct, university policies or housing policies.
+Students (persons currently or previously enrolled at the university) or prospective students are responsible for knowing and following all published policies and regulations.
+Any student who commits a violation of the Student Code of Conduct on or off the campus of Lincoln University may be subject to disciplinary procedures while enrolled or upon future enrollment at Lincoln University.

 Each student who enters the university is respected as an adult and is expected to demonstrate a high level of responsibility and maturity.
 Student honesty and integrity are fundamental elements of responsible citizenship and are part of the basic character required for a productive academic and social career.

-The aim of the Student Conduct System proceedings is to arrive at fair, impartial decisions which ensure that individuals assume full responsibility for their actions.
+The aim of the Student Conduct System proceedings is to arrive at fair, impartial decisions which ensure that students assume full responsibility for their actions.
 When a violation of a policy, rule or regulation occurs, the university will generally strive to inform and guide students towards the development of personal responsibility, conscientiousness and ethical standards.
-However, the university reserves the right to suspend or remove a student from the university and/or from university managed housing if that action is necessary for the continuing operation of the campus or to ensure the health and safety of the individual and university community.
+However, the university reserves the right to suspend or remove a student from the university and/or from university managed housing if that action is necessary for the continuing operation of the campus or to ensure the health and safety of the student and university community.

-First, the accused student is given notice in writing of the specific ground(s) and the nature of the evidence on which the disciplinary proceedings are based;
+- The respondent is given notice in writing of the specific ground(s) and the nature of the evidence on which the disciplinary proceedings are based;

-Lincoln University may take disciplinary actions when a student's off-campus behavior is a violation of federal, state, local laws and/or university policy.
+Lincoln University may also take disciplinary actions when a student's off-campus behavior is a violation of federal, state, local laws and/or university policy.
 If a student has allegedly violated an institutional regulation and is also charged by civil or criminal authorities with violations of misconduct, university disciplinary proceedings may be initiated separately from any civil/criminal case.

 Students may seek to change university policies through the appropriate channels; however, they are expected to comply with existing regulations until such changes become effective.
 The fact that a student disagrees with university policy is not justification for disregard.
-Penalties are imposed based on the seriousness of the violation.
+Sanctions are imposed based on the seriousness of the violation.
 More than one violation will be justification for increased severity of penalties.

-- ARTICLE I: RIGHTS AND RESPONSIBILITIESA student accused of violating university policies, rules and/or regulations is given the right to have his/her case adjudicated by the Judicial Officer (Coordinator of Student Development/Civic Engagement) or disciplinary committee.
+A respondent has the right to have his/her case adjudicated by a university appointed Judicial Officer or disciplinary committee.
 It is very important for students to respond to requests to meet with university officials.
-If a student does not respond to requests to meet, he/she may be given sanctions without his/her input.Additional student rights and responsibilities include but are not limited to:
+If a student does not respond to requests to meet, he/she may be given sanctions without his/her input.

 - The right to present any evidence on his/her behalf including witnesses, written statements and documentation